berbascum/droidian-tools-collection-berbasc/docs/droidian-lavender-notes.md

   - Apt-get update && apt-get upgrade
     - It upgrades android-system-gsi-28

+TO DO:
+- Save android-rootfs.img from bullseye to compare size and contents with the bookworm one.
+- Compare boot.img from zip with a yet booted one.

 ERRORS WHILE UPGRADING BULLSEYE
 - NEW VERSION: /etc/default/lxc-net…
   Job for lxc-net.service failed